Ukhan1248/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to Umair's GitHub website"
+"Welcome to Umair's GitHub website"
 ---

 I'm glad you are here.
 I plan to showcase my projects here.